South Atlantic Island Explorer

 First sighted in the early 16th century and settled in the early 1800s, Tristan da Cunha was frequented by naval ships, whalers, and sealers throughout the 19th century.
 Today it is home to some 250 hardy souls who make their living from the sea.

 With two days here, there will be plenty of time to visit the main settlement of Edinburgh of the Seven Seas where local guides will tell us about the island’s history and culture.
-Take an optional hike to a volcano where we learn about its eruption in 1961 and the impact that had on the local population.
+Take an optional hike to a volcano where we learn about its eruption in 1961 and the impact that it had on the local population.
 End at the Thatched House Museum featuring a home preserved from that time.
 Other walks will include the cliffs and the potato patches where we can hear about the islanders’ subsistence farming.
 We also hope to visit Nightingale Island, one of the most unique wildlife strongholds in the world and home to thousands of seabirds.

 Fishing Boats, Tristan da Cunha